marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 - Battle of the Sexes

-Strategic interaction games often entail two players who interact and play in different roles.
-In the easiest case, each player can choose between to options, so that the payoff can be displayed in a 2x2 matrix.
+Strategic interaction games often entail two participants who interact and play in different roles.
+In the easiest case, each participant can choose between to options, so that the payoff can be displayed in a 2x2 matrix.
 This form of display is supported by classEx.

 The battle of the sexes game is an example for a strategic interaction game with two roles.
-Two players would like to see each other again but each prefer a different place.
-They must decide simultaneously which option they choose.
-Player 1 has a higher payoff for option A, whereas player 2 to has a higher payoff for option B. However, if players do not coordinate on the same choice, both receive a payoff of zero because.
+Two participants would like to see each other again but each prefer a different place.
+They must decide simultaneously which option they choose. participant 1 has a higher payoff for option A, whereas participant 2 to has a higher payoff for option B. However, if participants do not coordinate on the same choice, both receive a payoff of zero because.
 Depending on the setting, one of the two options can emerge as point of coordination.

 - Chicken Game